k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: monster casting 'summon minion' was doing damage to the target
 - Fix: monster spellcasting level cap was changing the monster's actual level
+- Fix: 'program in disorder' when destroying Vecna and he drops the Eye of Vecna